BrandExtract/tinymce-plugin-map/README.md

 # Map plugin for TinyMCE 4

-Embed a static map into the content.
+Embed a map into the content.

 ## Installation